Your Full-Service Veterinary Facility

 Join the Pittsburgh Spay & Vaccination Clinic family and receive weekly pet tips.

 When it comes to diagnosing a sick pet, one of the greatest challenges veterinarians face is that our patients cannot talk.
 They cannot tell us how they feel or what hurts where, and furthermore, many animals instinctively hide pain.
 Veterinarians overcome this obstacle by employing an array of diagnostic tools to identify issues quickly and accurately.
-At White Oak Veterinary Clinic, we have invested in state-of-the-art diagnostic equipment to ensure that your pet is diagnosed properly and receives appropriate treatment as soon as possible.
+At PSVC, we have invested in state-of-the-art diagnostic equipment to ensure that your pet is diagnosed properly and receives appropriate treatment as soon as possible.

 If you ever notice any concerning changes in your pet’s behavior or health, we encourage you to call our offices to schedule an appointment.
 The sooner your pet is diagnosed, the sooner we can start a treatment plan and get your back to his or her old self.